zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 ### Sign the transfer transaction

-We need the following arguments to sign the transfer transaction，this is the default signing solution used in CKB now.
+It is required the following arguments to sign the transfer transaction，this is the default signing solution used in CKB now.
 For more information,see [How to sign transaction](https://github.com/nervosnetwork/ckb-system-scripts/wiki/How-to-sign-transaction)

 ```
 * public key, secp256k1 private key
 * witnesses which include the signature
 ```

-For more information about `version` ， `header_deps`，`since`, see [RFC: Data Structures of Nervos CKB](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)
+The other fields of `version` ， `header_deps`，`since` are not covered by this document site , see [RFC: Data Structures of Nervos CKB](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0019-data-structures/0019-data-structures.md)